uptonking/note4yaoo/lib-excel-ospreadsheet-codebase.md

   - Checking the sheet on which the command is triggered
   - **Adapting coord, zone, target** with structure manipulation commands (remove, add cols and rows, ...)
 - If a command should be skipped (insert a text in a deleted sheet), the transformation function should return undefined.

+## commands

+- There are two kinds of commands: CoreCommands and LocalCommands
+- CoreCommands are commands that
+  1. manipulate the imported/exported spreadsheet state
+  2. are shared in collaborative environment
+- LocalCommands: every other command
+  1. manipulate the local state
+  2. can be converted into CoreCommands
+  3. are not shared in collaborative environment
+- For example, "RESIZE_COLUMNS_ROWS" is a CoreCommand.
+"AUTORESIZE_COLUMNS" can be (locally) converted into a "RESIZE_COLUMNS_ROWS", and therefore, is not a CoreCommand
+- CoreCommands should be "device agnostic".
+  - This means that they should contain all the information necessary to perform their job.
+  - Local commands can use inferred information from the local internal state, such as the active sheet.
 # view-layer
 - 基于odoo自研owl框架，类似vue的reactivity + vdom